Call U Sexy

-"Call U Sexy" is the second single released by British band VS and the second to be lifted from their debut studio album, All Kinds of Trouble (2004).
+"Call U Sexy" is a song by British band VS, released as the second single from their debut studio album, All Kinds of Trouble (2004).
 The song uses a sample of the song "Body Talk" by Imagination.
 "Call U Sexy" was released on 7 June 2004 and peaked at number 11 on the UK Singles Chart and number 37 in Ireland.
 It was also a minor hit in Flanders and Romania.